-The proposed Project includes underground stormwater retention facilities required to have a capacity to accept and infiltrate the worst-case increase in runoff volume between the pre- and postdevelopment condition resulting from the controlling storm event.
-The storm drain system and retention structures will allow the Project to comply with the Stormwater Management and Discharge Controls stipulated in Chapter 13.08 of the Desert Hot Springs Municipal Code (Ordinance #1997-03).
+The proposed Project includes one underground stormwater retention facility required to have a capacity to handle the site-specific Water Quality Management Plan (WQMP) design volume requirement.
+The storm drain system and retention structure will allow the Project to comply with the Stormwater Management and Discharge Controls stipulated in Chapter 13.08 of the Desert Hot Springs Municipal Code (Ordinance #1997-03).
 Adhering to this ordinance will help minimize the discharge and transport of pollutants associated with the new development though the control of volume and rate stormwater runoff.
 Pursuant to this ordinance, the Project is subject to various methods and standards for controlling stormwater volumes, rates, and pollutants, as deemed necessary for approval by the City's Director of Public Works.

-The Project proponent will be required to develop and implement a Project-Specific Water Quality Management Plan (WQMP) to comply with the most current standards of the Whitewater River Region Water Quality Management Plan for Urban Runoff and the Whitewater River Watershed MS4 Permit.
-The Project-Specific WQMP will identify a strategy of site design, source controls, and treatment controls with a maintenance and monitoring program that throughout the life of the Project will address City of Desert Hot Springs Page 54
+The Project proponent will be required to develop and implement a Project-Specific Water Quality Management Plan (WQMP) to comply with the most current standards of the Whitewater River Region s Than No ificant Impact pact

-Draft Initial Study / Mitigated Negative Declaration - CUP 07-17, DA 05-17 post-construction runoff quality and quantity.
+Water Quality Management Plan for Urban Runoff and the Whitewater River Watershed MS4 Permit.
+The Project-Specific WQMP will identify a strategy of site design, source controls, and treatment controls with a maintenance and monitoring program that throughout the life of the Project will address post-construction runoff quality and quantity.
 The site plan, grading design, storm drain design, and retention features of the Project are factored in the Project-Specific WQMP development.